etwk/blog/content/lists/books.md

 - [ ] Night Train to Odesa: Covering the Human Cost of Russia’s War Hardcover (Jen Stout) #reporting #must
 - [ ] Looking at Women Looking at War: A War and Justice Diary (Victoria Amelina) #memoir #must
 - [ ] Inside Ukraine: A Portrait of a Country and Its People (Ukraïner) #travel
+- [ ] A Bunker in Kyiv: The Astonishing Story of the People's Army Defying Putin (John Lyons) #journalist #contemporary #must
+- [ ] Ordinary People Don't Carry Machine Guns: Thoughts on War (Artem Chapeye) #philosophy
+- [ ] Ukraine in Histories and Stories: Essays by Ukrainian Intellectuals (Volodymyr Yermolenko)
+- [ ] Strong Roots: A Ukrainian Family Story of War, Exile and Hope (Olia Hercules) #memoir

 ### USA
 - [ ] Civilizing Torture: An American Tradition